amiaopensource/audiorecorder/README.md

 Current Usage: [-p] passthrough mode, [-e] edit config, [-m] edit metadata for BWF insertion

+**2017-03-04 UPDATE**: For the new release changes have been made to streamline the way audiorecorder handles input channels.
+This will prevent it from being overwhelmed by A/D converters that output many empty tracks along with the desired tracks (such as the Apogee Symphony).
+In two 55 minute tests and one 30 minute no drops or problems were detected via Wavelab analysis.
+Due to more efficient management of data the current buffering now has increased the latency for mono captures.
+A next step will be to see how much buffering can be safely lowered.

 **2017-02-24 UPDATE**: Changes appear to have been successful for adapting audiorecorder to macOS 10.12.03.
 In testing it was discovered that audiorecorder has issues with A/D converters that have a large number of output tracks (such as sixteen as opposed to two).
 Current audiorecorder head appears to be stable for two track A/D converters and testing is underway to expand its ability to deal with larger multi-track converters.

 **2017-02-23 UPDATE**: Due to some issues that were reported with macOS 10.12.03, some changes to buffering have been made and are currently being tested.